-Redmond Medical Clinic is a multi-specialty group consisting of two providers – one Internist and one Family Nurse Practitioner.
+Redmond Medical Clinic is a multi-specialty group consisting of both Internal Medicine and Family Practice.

 Our practice started in 2000 as Redmond Internal Medicine and became Redmond Medical Clinic as we expanded the scope of our service from adult to patients of all ages.

 Internal medicine physicians are specialists who apply scientific knowledge and clinical expertise to the diagnosis, treatment, and compassionate care of adults across the spectrum from health to complex illness.